BillTheP0ny/jwt-pizza/curiosityReport.md

 - Another thing I learned was that real world systems are extremly unpredicatble and can unexpectedly crash or have problems so being prepared with testing to better understand the system is essential.
 - Lastly I learned that Devops is not just about deployment its about reliability.
 A large part of devops is about observability and testing to make the systems reliable and easy to fix.

+### Conclusion
+-While the course introduced load testing and chaos testing, I still did not understand how these approaches differ or when each should be used.
+This led me to explore how load testing, stress testing, and chaos testing work together to improve system reliability.

 ### References
 - [Grafana K6](https://grafana.com/docs/k6/latest/)
 - [Load testing applications](https://docs.aws.amazon.com/prescriptive-guidance/latest/load-testing/welcome.html)